Lautum Regularization for Semi-supervised Transfer Learning: Experiments

 \subsection{Experimental setup}

-We train deep neural networks and perform transfer learning from our original source dataset to our target dataset.
+We train deep neural networks and perform transfer learning from the original source dataset to the target dataset.
 In our experiments we use the original labeled source training set as is and split the target training set into two parts.
 The first part is very small and contains labeled samples, whereas the second part consists of the remainder of the target training set and contains unlabeled samples only (the labels are discarded).
-The performance is evaluated on the post transfer accuracy on the target test set.
+The performance is evaluated by the post transfer accuracy on the target test set.

+We examine five different methods of transfer learning: (1) standard supervised transfer which uses the labeled samples only.
+(2) Temporal Ensembling semi-supervised learning as outlined in \cite{Laine_18_TemporalEnsembling}, applied in a transfer learning setting.
+Temporal Ensembling is applied in the post-transfer training stage.
+(3) Mk-MMD \cite{Mk_MMD}, which is based on 19 different Gaussian kernels with different standard deviations.
+Mk-MMD is applied in the pre-transfer training stage.
+(4) Lautum regularization - our technique as described in Section~\ref{sec:Lautum information based semi-supervised transfer learning}.
+(5) Both Temporal Ensembling and Lautum regularization.
+Note that Temporal Ensembling is applied in the post-transfer training stage, whereas Lautum regularization is applied in the pre-transfer training stage.

-As presented in Section~\ref{subsec:Training with Lautum regularization}, our training consists of two stages which are illustrated in Figure~\ref{fig:Our_training_technique}.
+As presented in Section~\ref{subsec:Training with Lautum regularization}, our training consists of two stages.
 First, we train the network using our fully labeled source training set while using Lautum regularization with the unlabeled samples from our target training set.
 We use the same mini-batch size both for the calculation of the cross-entropy loss (using labeled source samples) and for the computation of the Lautum regularization term (using unlabeled target samples).
-We also use an exponentially decaying moving average to obtain numerical stability in the estimation of the the covariance matrices $\Sigma_w, \Sigma_{wx}, \Sigma_{xw}$, as outlined in \eqref{eq:exp_sigma_sum}.
+We also use an exponentially decaying moving average to obtain numerical stability in the estimation of the the covariance matrices $\Sigma_w, \Sigma_{wx}, \Sigma_{xw}$.
 The matrix $\Sigma_x$ is calculated once before training and remains constant all throughout it.

 Second, we perform a transfer to the target set by training (fine-tuning) the entire network using the labeled samples from the target training set, where the mini-batch size remains the same as before.
 As in \cite{Zhou_2018_SSL_TL}, we fine-tune the entire network since this best fits the settings of semi-supervised learning.
 As mentioned above, we do not apply the Lautum regularization at this stage as we empirically found that it does not improve the results.